Ask questions about this school. Answers use aggregated data and are subject to error.

 That you have an open file section that is one-on-one, Then you have a closed file section that involves two people asking you questions.
 Also, my interview was on Zoom because of the pandemic.

-Applicants generally expressed positive experiences with the interview process at UAB, highlighting the friendly and welcoming atmosphere, the low-stress nature of the interviews, and the impressive facilities and faculty.
-Some mentioned the importance of being genuine and confident during the interviews, while a few noted concerns about commuting and the location of the school.
+Applicants generally had positive experiences during their interviews at UAB, noting the friendly and welcoming atmosphere, the low-stress nature of the interviews, and the school's impressive facilities and faculty.
+Some mentioned the commute to campus and expressed a desire for more information about the city of Birmingham.

 I really enjoyed my time at UAB!
 The interview event was enjoyable and low-stress (once you got there), and the faculty and students were so genuine and nice.